 C just got a few Plan Toys for Christmas – well he hasn’t played with them yet, but I’ve inspected them, and in my opinion they are pretty good for a commercially produced toy.
 They are made in Thailand out of sustainable rubber wood, which is why I didn’t buy any toys for him when he was younger (putting everything in his mouth, I’d much rather have it be USA grown maple, walnut or cherry).
 Now that he’s a bit older I feel more comfortable letting him play with a few of these toys.
 We got him the Drum, Dancing Alligator, and the Kangaroo Push Toy. www.plantoys.com

-Green Toys definitely goes against the “no plastic” rule, but we have decided to make an exception, especially if we keep them to a minimum.
-C only has 4 Green Toys (the Tug Boat, the stacking cups, the scooper, and the dump truck).
+Green Toys definitely goes against the “no plastic” rule, but we have decided to make an exception, especially since they are awesome toys.
+C only has 6 Green Toys (the Tug Boat, the stacking cups, the scooper, the airplane, seaplane, and the dump truck).
 He can’t really play with the scooper or dump truck yet, as he just throws them and ends up hitting his feet!
 However, his tug boat is his favorite bath time toy, and he enjoys knocking down the stacking cups.
 Green Toys are made in USA out of recycled plastic.
 The company is really committed to safety, and all of their toys surpass international standards for BPA and Phthalates. www.greentoys.com